LuDraGa/LuDraGa/README.md

 - 👋 Hi, I’m @LuDraGa
-- 👀 I’m interested in dapps, design and machine learning in biomedics
+- 👀 I’m interested in generative tech in voice, vision and diffusion ai
-- 🌱 I’m currently learning react and dapps
+- 🌱 I’m currently building tools using sd, gpts and elevenLabs.
-- 💞️ I’m looking to collaborate on interesting ui, backend or cloud dev opportunities or any game or dapp dev opportunities
+- 💞️ I’m looking to collaborate on interesting problems with no concrete solutions
-- 📫 How to reach me ...
+- 📫 How to reach me abhirooprasad@gmail.com

 <!---
 LuDraGa/LuDraGa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.